 Canon’s list of R series cameras is growing.
 With the R5 and R6 shipping dates nearing, you might be preparing to switch to mirrorless.
 If you already have a Canon R series camera or you’re going to purchase one, you might be wondering what the best Canon RF lenses are on the market.
 In this article, you’ll find some of the top lenses with something for every photographer’s needs.

-The Best Canon RF Lenses
+The Best Canon RF Lenses in 2021

 This is a durable lens made to withstand the elements.
 For landscape shooters who want stunning images, this is a lens not to be missed.

 If you’re a landscape photographer, this lens is sure to please.
 Offering the perfect focal length and a generous maximum aperture, you’re bound to get some great shots of sweeping landscapes with this lens.

 The image quality offered by the Canon RF 24-70mm is pretty good, though there are some issues with sharpness at the edges.
 If you can sacrifice 4mm on the lower end of the focal length range, the 28-70mm f/2 lens offers unparalleled image quality and is guaranteed to get you pleasing shots each time.
 We picked the 24-70mm lens over the 28-70mm lens for a number of reasons but mostly due to the fact that the little extra focal length can make all the difference for landscape photographers shooting on the wide-angle side.